-When will The Flash season 7 be released?
+When is The Flash season 7 release date?

-According to Deadline, Warner Bros was planning for production on The Flash to resume in early October at its usual shooting location in Vancouver, Canada, with filming expected to continue until May.
+Production on The Flash resumed late last year at its usual shooting location in Vancouver, Canada, with filming expected to continue until May (via Deadline).

 Flickering Myth reports the following synopsis has been provided by The CW for season seven of The Flash, promising more high-speed thrills and surprises…